Plain English Breakdown

 - GO-Biz

-- Governor's Office of Business and Economic Development
+- The Governor’s Office of Business and Economic Development, which helps small businesses in California.

 Limits and Unknowns